DIY Home Gym Flooring: Best Budget Home Gym Floors

 Soft Rubber Home Gym Flooring Tiles

-(Approximately $1.80/sq. ft.)
+(Approximately $2.50/sq. ft.)

 Pros

 Plyometric rubber home gym floor rolls provide cushioned resilience that absorbs impact to reduce leg injuries and is extremely durable.
 Plyometrics, or jump training, can be high-intensity training sessions or incorporated into your everyday exercises.
 With any heavy amount of jumps and hops, home gym flooring that can absorb the shock is important to protect your knees and joints.
-This home gym flooring option is ideal for for running, bouncing, jumping and is also great for dance studio subfloors, as well as for use under individual pieces of equipment such as treadmills or elliptical machines.
+This home gym flooring option is ideal for running, bouncing, and jumping and is also great for dance studio subfloors, as well as for use under individual pieces of equipment such as treadmills or elliptical machines.

 Plyometric rubber gym floor rolls are easy to roll out over any surface to create a versatile all-purpose floor.